-Unlike that kitchen remodel or bathroom upgrade, a roof is a necessary home repair that just can’t wait — especially if you’ve recently experienced damage due to inclement weather or storms.
+Unlike a kitchen remodel or bathroom upgrade, a roof is a necessary home repair that just can’t wait — especially if you’ve recently experienced damage due to inclement weather or storms.
 So, what do you do if you need a new roof but aren’t sure how to pay for it?
 Here are four financing solutions if you’re wondering how to foot the bill.

-The first, and possibly the easiest way to pay for a new roof is to get the money from your insurance company.
-If something unexpected has occurred like massive wind or weather damage, your insurance company is likely to cover the cost of a new roof, especially if you’re proactive about it.
+One of the easiest ways to pay for a new roof is to get money from your insurance company.
+If something unexpected has occurred, like massive wind or weather damage, your insurance company will likely cover the cost of a new roof, especially if you’re proactive.

-Homeowner’s insurance companies want to protect their investments, which means if you’re working to keep your home as up-to-date and in shape as possible, they’ll likely help cover the cost of a new roof.
-Talk to your insurance agent to see what sort of roofing coverage you qualify for.
+Homeowner insurance companies want to protect their investments, so if you’re working to keep your home as up-to-date and in shape as possible, they’ll likely help cover the cost of a new roof.
+Talk to your insurance agent to see what roofing coverage you qualify for.

-A new roof is expensive.
-Roofers get it.
-If you’ve just had your entire home’s roof completely redone, it can cost thousands of dollars and it’s difficult to pay that cost all at once, upfront.
-Roofers understand this, and many offer payment plans to help you cover the cost in installments.
+New roofs can be expensive, and roofers understand that.
+If you’ve just had your entire home’s roof completely redone, it can cost thousands of dollars, and it’s difficult to pay that cost all at once upfront.
+That’s why many roofing companies offer payment plans to help you cover the cost in installments.
 If you know you need a new roof but aren’t sure you’ll be able to pay for it all at once, just talk to your roofer.
 Most will be happy to work with you.

-Another way to secure funding for a new roof is to find a loan.
-One in particular: The Federal Housing Administration Title 1 home and property improvement loan, is made available through certain lenders and is insured by the Department of Housing and Urban Development.
-This loan was created just for homeowners, and since it’s insured by the government, is a safe route to take if you’re not sure you can fund an entirely new roof project on your own.
+Another way to secure funding for a new roof is to opt for a loan.
+The Federal Housing Administration Title 1 Home and Property Improvement Loan is made available through specific lenders and is insured by the Department of Housing and Urban Development.
+This loan was created just for homeowners, and since the government insures it, it is a safe route to take if you’re not sure you can fund an entirely new roof project on your own.

-To acquire a Title 1 loan, you’ll have to prove that your roof needs some major repairs or a total replacement, but it is a valid option that helps many people pay for roofing and home improvement costs every year.
+To acquire a Title 1 loan, you’ll have to prove that your roof needs major repairs or a total roof replacement, but it is a valid option that helps many people pay for roofing and home improvement costs every year.
 With a Title 1 loan, you’ll have 20 years to pay back what you owe, but it’s good to know that loans over $7,500 must be secured by either your mortgage or deed of trust.
-If you’re unable to make payments and fall behind, then the lender will be able to seize those assets.
+If you cannot make payments and fall behind, the lender can seize those assets.

-If you’re interested in an FHA Title 1 Loan, it’s a good idea to consult with a few lenders to make sure you get the best deal.
-You can use this tool to find an approved Title 1 lender near you.
+If you’re interested in an FHA Title 1 Loan, you should consult with a few lenders to ensure you get the best deal.
+This tool can find an approved Title 1 lender near you.

-Looking for a new roof in Holland or West Michigan?
+Are you looking for a new roof in West Michigan?
 Werner Roofing can help.
-Whether you’re not sure about financing, or you’d just like to get an estimate of how much a new roof might cost, we’d love to help.
+Whether you’re not sure about financing or want to get an estimate of how much a new roof might cost, we’d love to help.
 Give us a call at 616-844-5382 or contact us online today for your free roofing estimate and to talk about roof financing options with us.